gitkraken/gitlens-docs/gitlens/GL-Launchpad.md

 - Supported for **GitHub.com** and **GitLab.com** repositories only.
 Connect the [GitHub or GitLab integration](/gitlens/gitlens-features/#connecting-the-github-and-gitlab-integration) to use Launchpad.
 - Launchpad prioritizes items that require immediate action, placing them at the top.
 (This may change in future updates.)
-- This feature is available with a **Pro subscription tier or higher**.
+- This feature is available on **Pro, Advanced, Business, and Enterprise** plans.